CyrusNchege/AWS-devops-100-day-challenge/project1/Readme.md

 - Choose a region for your bucket (select one geographically close to your users for better performance).
 - Configure other settings as needed (e.g., versioning, logging, and access control).
 Ensure that you set up appropriate permissions to allow writers to upload documents.

+### 2. Create an Amazon Simple Notification Service (SNS) Topic
+- Search for "SNS" in the AWS Management Console.
+- Click the "Create topic" button.
+- Give your topic a name and display name.
+- Click "Create topic."
+- Click the name of your topic.
+- Click "Create subscription."
+- Select "Email" as the protocol.
+- Enter your email address.
+- Click "Create subscription."
+- Check your email and click the link to confirm your subscription.

+### 3. Create an IAM Role
+- Search for "IAM" in the AWS Management Console.
+- Click "Roles" in the left navigation bar.
+- Click the "Create role" button.
+- Select "Lambda" as the trusted entity.
+- Click "Next: Permissions."
+- Search for "S3" in the search bar.
+- Select the "AmazonS3FullAccess" policy.
+- Search for "SNS" in the search bar.
+- Select the "AmazonSNSFullAccess" policy.
+- Enter a name for your role.
+- Click "Create role."

-### 2. Create an AWS Lambda Function
+### 4. Create an AWS Lambda Function
 - Search for "Lambda" in the AWS Management Console.
 - Click the "Create function" button.
-- Choose "Author from scratch."
+- Select "Author from scratch."
+- Enter a name for your function.
-- Give your Lambda function a name and select the Python 3.8 runtime.
+- Select a runtime (e.g., Python 3.8).
+- Select the IAM role you created in the previous step.
+- Click "Create function."
-- In the "Function code" section, replace the default code with
+- In the "Function code" section, paste the code and deploy the function.
 ```python
 import boto3